NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***User-specific Group Policy***

-        3.  []{#following_techniques .anchor}Which of the following
-            techniques can be used to apply GPO settings to a specific group of users in an OU?
+        3. Which of the following techniques can be used to apply GPO settings to a specific group of users in an OU?

             a.
 GPO linking